Akanate/CryptGui/README.md

 # CryptGui
-An enctyption gui made in python.
+An encryption gui made in python.